hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

     - Not making its answers final, or even probable: unattainable, illusory
     - Ever discovering new, deeper, and more general problems, and of subjecting our ever tentative answers to ever renewed and ever more rigorous tests: infinite yet attainable

-## Criticism
-- Chap 8 (probability) is too technical
-- -> Better be put in an appendix to avoid digression from main arguments
-- Seem like a good understanding of quantum theory is required to understand chap 9

-## Takeaway
-- Scientific method: deductive testing, corroboration
-- Methodological rules regarding various problems: conventionalist stratagems, probability
-- Falsifiability as a criterion of demarcation between scientific & metaphysical system/stms
-- Relations between basic stms of experience & hypotheses: observability, scientific objectivity